 - Preheat large skillet.
 Add 1 tablespoon vegetable oil.
 Add diced potatoes.
 Stir occasionally to brown all sides.
 Cover and cook until just tender.
 Add onion and saute until soft but not brown.

 - Slice squash in quarters longways.
 Slice quarters crossways 3/4-1 inch thick.
-Add to skillet, cover and cook until slightly soft, stirring occasionally.
+Add to skillet along with garlic, cover and cook until slightly soft, stirring occasionally.
 Add tomatoes and green chilies, cover and cook 1 more minute.
 Season with salt, pepper, and your choice of spices.

 - Slice corn off cob trying, to preserve large chunks.
 Very gently stir into other vegetables in skillet.
 Remove from heat and add cheese if desired.